-- 1. Vision and Mission Statement: The governance structure ensures that the vision and mission statements are widely known and understood by all stakeholders. - 2.
-Strategic Planning: The governance structure facilitates the development of a strategic plan that aligns with the institution's vision and mission.
+1. Vision and Mission Statement: The governance structure ensures that the vision and mission statements are widely known and understood by all stakeholders.

+- 2. Strategic Planning: The governance structure facilitates the development of a strategic plan that aligns with the institution's vision and mission.
 The governing body plays a vital role in formulating and approving the strategic plan, ensuring that it reflects the institution's long-term vision and addresses key challenges and opportunities. - 3.
 Policy Development and Implementation: The governance structure establishes processes for policy development and implementation that are consistent with the vision and mission of the institution.
 Policies are created to guide various aspects of institutional functioning, such as academic affairs, finance, human resources, and student services.
-These policies are designed to uphold the institution's values, promote its mission, and ensure accountability and transparency.

-4. Decision-Making Processes: The governance structure provides mechanisms for decision-making that align with the institution's vision and mission.
+These policies are designed to uphold the institution's values, promote its mission, and ensure accountability and transparency. - 4.
+Decision-Making Processes: The governance structure provides mechanisms for decision-making that align with the institution's vision and mission.
 The governing body and its committees review proposals, assess their alignment with the vision and mission, and make informed decisions that support the institution's strategic objectives.

 File Description Documents

-Paste link for additional information Nil

-Upload any additional information No File Uploaded
+Upload any additional information View File

+Paste link for additional Information Nil

-6.1.2 - The effective leadership is visible in various institutional practices such as decentralization and participative management.
+6.1.2 - Effective leadership is reflected in various institutional practices such as decentralization and participative management